ZeusORyan/NEXUS/README.md

 - **Loading States:** All async components display spinners or skeletons while loading.
 - **Settings Persistence:** User preferences are saved and restored automatically.
 - **Mobile Responsiveness:** The dashboard and all components adapt to mobile screens.
+- **Dashboard Customization:** Users can personalize dashboard layout and chart appearance, including colors and visible metrics.

 ## Quick Start